 Respiratory nurses specially trained to teach the participants CBT techniques that would allow them to fight off COPD-related anxiety symptoms delivered the sessions over 3 months.
 The nurse also assisted them in becoming more physically active.

-All the participants received the medical care they needed for COPD, including if necessary, pulmonary rehabilitation, which teaches individuals with breathing conditions how best to manage their symptoms.
+All the participants received the medical care they needed for COPD, including if necessary,

 The researchers found that participants who received CBT for 3 months experienced fewer anxiety symptoms compared to those who had only received educational pamphlets.